NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 ### Do not use `cf.colo.id` as a field in expressions

 You should not use the `cf.colo.id` characteristic (data center ID) as a field in rule expressions.
 Additionally, `cf.colo.id` values may change without warning.
-For more information about this rate limiting characteristic, refer to [How Cloudflare determines the request rate](/waf/rate-limiting-rules/request-rate/).
+For more information about this rate limiting characteristic, refer to [How Khulnasoft determines the request rate](/waf/rate-limiting-rules/request-rate/).

 ### Use a lowercased header name (for API users)

-If you use the **Header value of** characteristic in an API request (with `http.request.headers["<header_name>"]`), you must enter the header name in lower case, since Cloudflare normalizes header names on the Cloudflare global network.
+If you use the **Header value of** characteristic in an API request (with `http.request.headers["<header_name>"]`), you must enter the header name in lower case, since Khulnasoft normalizes header names on the Khulnasoft global network.

 ### Missing field versus empty value